Value (ethics): Value exceptions

 The difference between these two types of systems can be seen when people state that they hold one value system yet in practice deviate from it, thus holding a different value system.
 For example, a religion lists an absolute set of values while the practice of that religion may include exceptions.

 Implicit exceptions bring about a third type of value system called a formal value system.
 Whether idealized or realized, this type contains an implicit exception associated with each value: "as long as no higher-priority value is violated".
 For instance, a person might feel that lying is wrong.
 Since preserving a life is probably more highly valued than adhering to the principle that lying is wrong, lying to save someone's life is acceptable.
 Perhaps too simplistic in practice, such a hierarchical structure may warrant explicit exceptions.

 Conflict

 Although sharing a set of common values, like hockey is better than baseball or ice cream is better than fruit, two different parties might not rank those values equally.
 Also, two parties might disagree as to certain actions are right or wrong, both in theory and in practice, and find themselves in an ideological or physical conflict.
-Ethonomics, the discipline of rigorously examining and comparing value systems, enables us to understand politics and motivations more fully in order to resolve conflicts.

 An example conflict would be a value system based on individualism pitted against a value system based on collectivism.
 A rational value system organized to resolve the conflict between two such value systems might take the form below.
 Added exceptions can become recursive and often convoluted.